ruszkipista/cims03-my-car/README.md

   * dues in the next 30 days (insurance, tax, car inspection, etc.)
 * on the "Maintain Unit Conversions" page, when an option is chosen on "Source Unit" field, restrict the options of Target Unit to the same Unit type as the "Source Unit" has.
 E.g. selection "L" in one field would restrict the other field to VOL type units only.
 * on the "Maintain Transactions" page
+  * store the car filter value in the session cookie
+  * add transaction date filter to the header, store this filter value in the session cookie
   * when creating a new transaction, fill the Date field with current date
   * when creating a new transaction and buying fuel type material, fill the Odometer field with the last known value
   * after selecting an option on the "Car" field, fill the "Currency" field from the "Car"->"Country"->"Currency" derivation